Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Brenden: Ohhh mannnnn… Earthless, JOY, Harsh Toke, Artifact, we’ve been very fortunate.

 Dylan: Earthless!
 There’s a bunch though, the San Diego scene is thriving, like I said before.
-Artifact is fucking killing it, I don’t think they’ve even released anything, but those dudes always blow me away.
+Artifact is killing it, even though I don’t think they’ve released anything yet, those dudes always blow me away.
 Harsh Toke as well, I can’t thank them enough!
 They hooked us up with a lot of shows.
 Psicomagia is beyond nuts, Brian Ellis’s group Astra; I think we’ve played with them?
 Ha-ha.
 There’re too many to list.
 Glitter Wizard and Buffalo Tooth (Interview here) too!
 Fuck, I know I’m missing a bunch.

 Anthony: We got to play two shows with Earthless, which was something that we all wanted to do someday.
-We’ve played shows with good bands from San Diego that our friends are involved with, some of them being Harsh Toke, Psicomagia, JOY, Brian Ellis Group, and Red Octopus.
+We’ve played shows with great bands from San Diego that our friends are involved with, including Harsh Toke, Psicomagia, JOY, Brian Ellis Group, and Red Octopus.

-Evan: Earthless was a pretty fucking big deal.
+Evan: Earthless was a pretty big deal.
 That one still trips me out.
-The Psicomagia and Corima show meant a lot to me because those two bands are on another level; totally changed the way I think about shit.
+The Psicomagia and Corima show meant a lot to me because those two bands are on another level; they totally changed the way I think about things.

 Do you have any funny or interesting stories from live shows or performances that you’d like to share here with our readers?

-Dylan: Uhh sometimes a few of us will ingest some psychedelic substances and that always makes for a crazy show.
-Can seem like a nightmare or the most fun time ever, but it always makes things interesting!
+Dylan: Sometimes a few of us will ingest some psychedelic substances, and that always makes for a crazy show.
+It can feel like a nightmare or the most fun time ever, but it definitely makes things interesting!

-Anthony: There have been times where it is so loud and the venue is so small with nothing really mic’d up, that it becomes very hard to hear each other and tell when the guitars are out of tune, and then we listen back to live recordings and pretty much just have to laugh about it.
-One time we all ate mushrooms and somehow ended up in a circle for a long time while playing a show.
+Anthony: There have been times where it’s so loud and the venue is so small, with nothing really mic’d up, that it becomes very hard to hear each other and tell when the guitars are out of tune.
+Then, we listen back to live recordings and pretty much just have to laugh about it.
+One time, we all ate mushrooms and somehow ended up in a circle for a long time while playing a show.
 I remember Dylan and Brenden’s backs were facing the crowd for a very long time.
 It was a really small stage too; a good time, but strange.

-Evan: I’m gonna go with the one time we were we were headlining this show at Alex’s Bar in Long Beach California with Harsh Toke.
-After fucking one song, Brenden’s guitar amp breaks, and when harsh toke quickly plugged him into their gear, that didn’t work either, and so he just said fuck it and walked off and grabbed a beer.
-We’re starting off this song and I guess I wasn’t paying attention, but I look into crowd and Brenden’s front and center with a tall can in his hands, looking at me like, “I don’t fuckin’ know dude”.
-And I look back, and we’re just staring at each other like, what the fuck do we do?!?
-We just went for it, and totally blew it.
-Total train wreck.
-The whole crowd slowly just walked out, just a classic worst nightmare show.
-We all laughed it off afterwards, it was no big deal.
+Evan: I’m gonna go with the one time we were headlining this show at Alex’s Bar in Long Beach, California with Harsh Toke.
+After fucking one song, Brenden’s guitar amp breaks, and when Harsh Toke quickly plugged him into their gear, that didn’t work either, so he just said fuck it and walked off to grab a beer.
+We’re starting off this song and I guess I wasn’t paying attention, but I look into the crowd and Brenden’s right there in front with a tall can in his hands, looking at me like, “I don’t fuckin’ know, dude.”
+I look back and we’re just staring at each other like, “What the fuck do we do?!?”
+We just went for it and totally blew it — total train wreck.
+The whole crowd slowly walked out; just a classic worst nightmare show.
+We all laughed it off afterwards; it was no big deal.
 But holy crap, it got ugly up there.

-In your dreams, who are you on tour with?
+In your dreams, who would you be on tour with?

 Dylan: Any of our good buddies in the San Diego scene!
 They’re all so talented!